 Here is a list of selected simulation models, model frameworks and other software available for OMNeT++.
 With a few exceptions, models have been developed by the community, that is, by research teams and individuals independent of the OMNeT++ core team.
-Models vary in the level of completeness, maturity, and the amount of testing/validation received, so use them with caution.
-Contributions such as bug fixes and porting to newer OMNeT++ or INET versions are usually welcome by the authors.
+Models vary in the level of completeness and maturity.

 This repository contains the Integrate It Yourself version of a 6LoWPAN simulation model for the OMNeT++ simulation framework.
 The model itself integrates Contiki’s 6LoWPAN implementation into OMNeT++.
 Refer to the paper for more information about the basics and our generic approach.